elhouso/CivSolara/docs/constitution/index.md

     2. If a vote has not been passed or failed by the 24-hour mark, the vote will automatically be failed
     3. Senators may abstain from voting
         1. Abstentions disqualify the Senator from the vote, lowering the total amount of votes needed to pass or fail.
-3. The Imperial Senate can overturn any decision made by the Chancellor of the Imperial Federation by a majority vote of all Senators, and it has supremacy over the Chancellor to enact decisions if a majority vote of all Senators support it.
+3. The Imperial Senate can overturn any decision made by the Chancellor and/or Vice Chancellor of the Imperial Federation by a two-thirds majority of votes, and it has supremacy over the Chancellor and Vice Chancellor to enact decisions if a two-thirds majority of votes support it.
 4. Senators must:
     1. Act in the best interest of the Imperial Federation
     2. Delegate important duties to Senators and faithfully execute these duties